-WPRA: 2018 events are co-approved with the Women’s Professional Rodeo Association.
+WPRA: Events are co-approved with the Women’s Professional Rodeo Association.
 Open races and the Average are approved for WPRA permit and card holders, Youth side-pots are approved for WPRA Junior members.
 Check each event’s details as well as the WPRA website or newsletter to verify approvals.

-BBR: 2018 events will be approved by Better Barrel Races on a race by race basis.
+BBR: Events will be approved by Better Barrel Races on a race by race basis.
 BBR members may earn regional points for year end awards and qualify for the BBR World Finals.

 Runnin’ With the Pack: Lucky Dog contestants may join Runnin’ With the Pack with a $50 membership purchase per year.
-Extra added money side-pots are offered at each event as well as additional average awards at each event for Pack members only.
+Early 24 hour online pre-entry opportunity for Pack members at each event.
+Extra added money 5D side-pots are offered at each event as well as additional average awards at each event and additional year end wards including 5 Martin saddles for Pack members only.
+Memberships are good through the end of each point counting season.
+A new membership must be purchased for each point season.

 Events will consist of 3 Open races with an Average between the Saturday and Sunday runs.
 Each horse that is entered in both races will automatically be eligible for the average.
 Friday races are not included in the Average.
 3 optional rider side-pot groups as well as Futurity/Derby side-pots will be offered within each Open race.
 The Open, Average, and Rider side-pots will all be paid off in a 4D format with 1/2, 1/2, whole second splits.
 The Futurity side-pots will be paid off in a 2D format with a whole second split.
 The Derby side-pots will be a straight payoff.